Browse by Medical Category

 We specifically treat patients whose difficulties include a medical or health related problem.
 Individuals with a psychiatric disorder or psychological problem that does not involve a medical/health related problem but would require a similar short-term skills-based treatment, can be referred to the cognitive behavioral therapy program.

-You may also call the MGH Psychiatry Outpatient Triage Line at 617-724-7792, and specifically state that you are interested in a referral to Behavioral Medicine.
+For prospective patients: If you are interested in an initial evaluation with one of our providers you can request a referral from your MGH primary care provider or you may also call the MGH Psychiatry Outpatient Triage Line at 617-724-7792, and specifically state that you are interested in a referral to Behavioral Medicine.
 You will then be matched to a provider by insurance panel and provider availability.
-Due to the numerous referrals that we get, priority is given to individuals with an MGH primary care provider.
+Due to the numerous requests that we receive, priority is given to individuals with an MGH primary care provider.

 The psychiatry department at MGH does not accept all insurances and the individual providers vary from not accepting any insurance to being able to accept the full spectrum that this department participates in.
-If you do not have an insurance accepted by the program, you may elect to self-pay if your insurance allows it.
+If patients do not have an insurance accepted by the program, they may elect to self-pay if allowed by insurance.